-Combining Proposition 4.23 and Theorem 4.24 we deduce a new proof of Multiplicative Avoidance as well as the following results.
+Combining Proposition 4.33 and Theorem 4.28 we deduce a new proof of Multiplicative Avoidance as well as immediate proofs of the following results.

-Theorem 4.25.
+THEOREM 4.30.
 If every prime ideal of R is principal, every ideal of R is principal.